scottcorgan/series/README.md

 A callback function that is passed the following parameters

-* `items` - any value that you would like passed to the first method in the chain
+* `items` - any value that you would like passed to the first method in the series
 * `iterator` - the method called on the value from the previous method that performs some sort of user defined operation
 * `next` - the callback once all items in the list or collection have been processed.